Where to Go Spinney Reservoir

 Current Conditions:

-Fall is here and that usually signifies stillwater fly fishing picking up a bit.
+With the shorter days and cooling temps, we are seeing the conditions pick up a bit on all of our stillwater locations.
 Spinney has been fishing better than it was in the summer, but still pretty slow overall.
 The big issue here is that the lake levels are dropping very fast.
 As of today, Spinney is only 57% full.
 These lowering levels will affect the fish and where they feed.
 This also exposes a ton of weed beds and can make navigating the lake in a kayak or float tube very difficult.
 This also presents an increasing challenge for shore angler.
 Water temps are also on the warm side and we likely wont see that change all that much until we have some sustained cooler weather.
-October is typically a great time to fish this lake.
+Almost everything is nymphing right now but we are seeing some increased action on streamers.
+With nymphing, depth is going to be the single most important factor right now.
+We are seeing good success with flies suspended about 1-2 feet from the bottom.
+Of course the overall total depth will depend on where you are fishing.
+Try and find the bottom and then go up from there.
+There are a fair amount of fish spawning in shallower areas here.

 Hatches: